lamualfa/arify/readme.md

 ## Why?

 The default chrome downloader (or any other browsers) is sucks.
 Bad continue/retry mechanism, no parallelization, no background download & slow performance.
-This extension will help you to intercept that and use lightweight cli downloader instead.
+This extension will help you intercept that and use the lightweight cli downloader instead.

-> Or just use download manager if you fine with paywall or background service.
+> Or just use download manager if you're fine with paywall or background service.

 <br/>